segmentio/segment-docs/src/connections/destinations/catalog/talonone/index.md

 Create flexible and targeted promotional & loyalty campaigns with [Talon.One](https://Talon.One/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners).
 Campaigns can be created and managed by non-technical users such as marketeers.
 There is no need to get your development team involved.
 Features include coupons, discounts, loyalty programs, referral tracking, geo-fencing, and bundling.

 This destination is maintained by Talon.One.
-For any issues with the destination, [contact their team](mailto:support@talon.one).
+For any issues with the destination, [contact the Talon.One Support team](mailto:support@talon.one).

 {% include content/beta-note.md %}